lexical-lsp/vscode-lexical/README.md

 The extension is not yet published to the Visual Studio Marketplace.
 The extension must be built and installed manually.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on setting up dependencies.

 ### Configuring vscode-lexical

 vscode-lexical currently does not package lexical itself.